History of Lee Zeldin in Timeline

 On September 18, 2021, Lee Zeldin announced that he had been diagnosed with leukemia in November 2020 but had achieved disease remission following treatment.

-2020: Signed Amicus Brief Supporting Lawsuit Contesting Election Results
+2020: Signed Amicus Brief Supporting Texas v.
+Pennsylvania

-After Trump lost the 2020 presidential election and made false claims of fraud, Lee Zeldin was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the election.
+After Trump lost the 2020 presidential election, Lee Zeldin was among the Republican representatives who signed an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit contesting the election results.

-2020: Participated in Rallies Without Mask or Social Distancing
+2020: Participated in Rallies Without Masking or Social Distancing

-During the 2020 election campaign, Lee Zeldin participated in campaign rallies without wearing a mask or adhering to social distancing.
+During the 2020 election campaign, Lee Zeldin participated in campaign rallies without wearing a mask or adhering to social distancing guidelines.

 January 6, 2021: Voted Against Certification of Electoral Votes

-January 2021: Criticized Media Response to Trump's Call to Overturn Election
+January 2021: Criticized Media Response to Trump's Call to Raffensperger

-When asked in January 2021 to respond to the release of an audio recording of a phone call in which Trump pressured Georgia secretary of state Brad Raffensperger to overturn the 2020 election, Lee Zeldin responded by criticizing the media.
+In January 2021, when asked to respond to the release of an audio recording of a phone call in which Trump pressured Georgia's secretary of state to overturn the 2020 election, Lee Zeldin criticized the media.

 In April 2021, Lee Zeldin announced he would run for governor of New York in 2022.

-On April 30, 2021, Lee Zeldin announced that Erie and Niagara counties' Republican party chairs had endorsed his campaign, giving him the necessary 50% of state committee support to gain the Republican nomination for governor in 2022.
+On April 30, 2021, Lee Zeldin announced that Erie and Niagara counties' Republican party chairs had endorsed his campaign, giving him the necessary 50% of state committee support to gain the Republican nomination.

 In June 2021, Republican state chair Nick Langworthy named Lee Zeldin the party's "presumed nominee" after he earned 85% of a straw poll vote of county leaders.
 Conservative state chair Gerard Kassar also called Zeldin the "presumptive nominee" of the Conservative Party of New York State.

-July 1, 2021: Voted Against Bipartisan Infrastructure Investment and Jobs Act
+July 1, 2021: Voted Against Infrastructure Investment and Jobs Act

 On July 1, 2021, Lee Zeldin voted against the bipartisan Infrastructure Investment and Jobs Act.

-As of August 2021, Lee Zeldin had been endorsed by 49 of New York's 62 county Republican party chairs for his run for governor in 2022.
+As of August 2021, Lee Zeldin had been endorsed by 49 of New York's 62 county Republican party chairs.

-September 18, 2021: Announced Leukemia Diagnosis and Remission
+September 18, 2021: Announcement of Leukemia Diagnosis and Remission

 On September 18, 2021, Lee Zeldin announced that he had been diagnosed with leukemia in November 2020 but had achieved disease remission following treatment.